frederickluser/ecic/README.md

 ## Under the hood
 ### Estimation
 For every treated cohort, we observe the distribution of the potential outcome $Y(1)$.
-In the case with two groups / cohorts and two periods, Athey and Imbens ([2006](https://onlinelibrary.wiley.com/doi/10.1111/j.1468-0262.2006.00668.x)) show how to construct the counterfactual $Y(0)$.
+In the case of two groups / cohorts and two periods, Athey and Imbens ([2006](https://onlinelibrary.wiley.com/doi/10.1111/j.1468-0262.2006.00668.x)) show how to construct the counterfactual $Y(0)$.

-This extends straightforward to the case with multiple cohorts and periods, where every not-yet-treated cohort is a valid comparison group.
+This extends to the case with multiple cohorts and periods, where every not-yet-treated cohort is a valid comparison group.

-Since we cannot simply average Quantile Treatment Effects, we have to store first the empirical CDF of $Y(1)$ and $Y(0)$ for every two-by-two case.
-Note that therefore, no QTE can be estimated for units treated in the first (no pre-period) and last period (no comparison cohort) and small groups (default `nMin = 40`) are skipped as we need more observations to estimate QTEs compared to an average effect.
+Since we cannot simply average Quantile Treatment Effects, we must first store the empirical CDF of $Y(1)$ and $Y(0)$ for every two-by-two case.
+Note that, therefore, we cannot estimate a QTE for units treated in the first (no pre-period) and last period (no comparison cohort) and have to skip small cohorts (default `nMin = 40`) as we need more observations to estimate QTEs compared to an average effect.

 ### Aggregation
-Next, all estimated CDFs have to be aggregated to get the plug-in estimates of $Y(1)$ and $Y(0)$, weighting for the cohort sizes.
+Next, I aggregate all estimated CDFs to get the plug-in estimates of $Y(1)$ and $Y(0)$, weighting for the cohort sizes.
-Technically, `ecic`generates a grid of size `no_imp = 1e5` and imputes all empirical CDFs.
+Technically, `ecic` generates a grid of size `no_imp = 1e5` and imputes all empirical CDFs.

 ### Bootstrap
-Standard errors are calculated by bootstrap.
-I resample with replacement the entire dataset and estimate $Y(1)$ and $Y($) `nRep` times (default 100).
+I calculate standard errors by bootstrap.
+I resample with replacement the entire dataset and estimate $Y(1)$ and $Y(0)$ `nRep` times (default `nReps = 100`).
 This part can be parallelized by setting `nCores > 1`.